 Expedition: Develop a spirit of adventure and discovery by completing a self-sufficient journey as part of a team.

 In our first year we are offering all pupils in year 9 and 10 the opportunity to enrol onto a Bronze DofE Award.
-The pupils had a short presentation about the award in an assembly and parents attended an information event on 15th March at 5.15 to 5.45pm for further details.

 One of the guiding principles of DofE is that it should be ‘achievable by all’ and at the information event we will explain how the school can support ALL pupils to take part in the award.
 We do hope your son/daughter is interested in taking up this fantastic opportunity to get involved.
-If you are able to attend the parents’ information event please click here to download the letter and fill in the slip within it.